dfurtado/dataclass-csv/README.md

     create_date: datetime = field(metadata={'dateformat': '%Y/%m/%d %H:%M'})
 ```

-Note that the format for the `birthday` field was not speficied using the `field` metadata.
-In this case the format specified in the `dateformat`
-decorator will be used.
+Notice that the `birthday` field does not have a format specified through field metadata.
+In this case, the format defined in the `dateformat` decorator will be applied.

 ### Handling values with empty spaces

-When defining a property of type `str` in the `dataclass`, the `DataclassReader` will treat values with only white spaces as invalid.
-To change this
+When defining a property of type `str` in a dataclass, `DataclassReader` treats values that contain only whitespace as invalid.

-behavior, there is a decorator called `@accept_whitespaces`.
-When decorating the class with the `@accept_whitespaces` all the properties in the class
-will accept values with only white spaces.
+To change this behavior, you can use the `@accept_whitespaces` decorator.
+When applied to the class, this decorator allows whitespace-only values to be accepted as valid input.
 For example:

 ```python
 from dataclass_csv import DataclassReader, accept_whitespaces